Gilmore Field: Hollywood Stars

-In 1938 Herbert Fleishaker, owner of the Mission Reds moved his team to Los Angeles, and took the name of the Hollywood Stars after the city's previous PCL franchise.
+In 1938 Herbert Fleishhacker, owner of the Mission Reds moved his team to Los Angeles, and took the name of the Hollywood Stars after the city's previous PCL franchise.
 After but one season, the team was sold to new owners, among them Bob Cobb of Brown Derby Restaurant fame and the inventor of the California Cobb Salad.
 In their salad days, as it were, the Stars attracted glamorous actors and other celebrities or anyone else who wanted to be "seen", much as Dodger Stadium would later.
 One of the L.A.
 Angels players, Chuck Connors, made a successful move from one side of the box seat railing to the other, becoming the star in The Rifleman, a popular 1950s TV show.

 The Stars would play at Gilmore Field through the 1957 season.
 Their final game there came on September 5, 1957, a 6–0 victory over the San Francisco Seals.
 Stars pitcher Laurin Pepper nearly pitched a no-hitter, giving up a single with two outs in the ninth inning.